PhoenixDL/rising/CONTRIBUTING.md

 python -m unittest
 ```

-or run individual test files, like `python test/test_dummy.py`, for individual test suites.
+from the `rising` root directory or run individual test files, like `python test/test_dummy.py`, for individual test suites.

 ### Better local unit tests with unittest
 Testing is done with a `unittest` suite